paulb00th/galapagos/content/tours/commercial-tours.md

 +++
 +++

-### TOURS - Commercial land- & water-based day-trips
+### TOURS - Commercial land & water based day-trips

 {{< figure src="/img/Bartolome-bay.png" class="align-right full-width-on-small" >}}

 <span class="strapline">Organised by professionals, with professionals, to improve the experience of a lifetime!</span>

-Our land- and sea-based day trips can take you across wonderful Santa Cruz Island itself, where we are based, or far beyond to many of the surrounding islands that comprise our magnificent archipelago.
+Our land and sea based day trips can take you across wonderful Santa Cruz Island itself, where we are based, or far beyond to many of the surrounding islands that comprise our magnificent archipelago.

 Whether you want to snorkel with the local sea life or marvel at tortoises or huge bird colonies, we can show you to the best the islands have to offer.
 Here’s a brief taster of the daytrips we can arrange, all perfect for the resting diver and non-diver alike.